In order for this to be more than just pretty words, our corporate strategy is based on various global requirements and international standards.

 Before we start a relationship with a growing partner, we create a grower profile.
 Agricultural engineers working for SanLucar are responsible for this, in collaboration with the growing partners’ agricultural engineers.
 We only start collaboration once they’ve met the minimum requirements (such as the GLOBALG.A.P. and/or QS-GAP) and ratings for social, health, safety and environmental issues.

 The balance between environment, society and economy is a central issue to us.
 We set goals that are in harmony with the people and resources in the growing areas.
-We work with independent certifying bodies and fulfil the demands of internationally renowned certification standards such as the SA8000, GLOBALG.A.P., GRASP and/or Rainforest Alliance.
+We work with independent certifying bodies and fulfil the demands of internationally renowned certification standards such as the SA8000, GLOBALG.A.P. and/or GRASP.

 Our DREAMS programme also bundles together our social commitment in the SanLucar countries.
 In 2018, for example, the government of Tunisia awarded us the prize for social progress for our continuous efforts to improve the work and living conditions of our employees.
 The award was handed to us by the Tunisian president at a solemn ceremony.
 Awards such as these confirm our work in the area of sustainability.
 And we’re proud of that.